 The Commission and the SBE recommend that the CFCC incorporate the following areas of study that are encouraged within code.
 These include:

 - The Mexican Repatriation Program (Senate Concurrent Resolution 58, Chapter 128, Statutes of 2007)

 - Labor History Week (EC Section 51009)

 - Understanding the wise use of natural resources (EC Section 51221)

-- Instruction on World War II, the Korean War, and the Vietnam War that incorporates oral or video history of American soldiers (EC Section 51221.3)
+- Instruction on World War II, the Korean War, and the Vietnam War that incorporates oral or video history of American soldiers, and instruction on the Bracero program that incorporates oral or video histories of individuals who were involved in that program (EC Section 51221.3)

 - Instruction on the “Secret War” in Laos and the role of Southeast Asians in that war that includes personal testimony and oral/video histories.
 (EC Section 51221.4)

 - Materials and content resources for teaching about civil rights, human rights violations, slavery, and the Holocaust (EC Section 51226.3)

 - The federal Constitution Day requirement (118 Stat.
 2809, 3344-45)